jonathandewitt-dev/make-menu-accessible/readme.md

 WHAT IT DOES *NOT* DO
 ===
-The appearance of your menu is not a concern of JavaScript, but of CSS.
+This package assumes you will provide all the styles for your menu.  **This function will not visually show or hide your elements**, it will only show or hide them from screen readers for accessibility's sake.
+The visual part is up to you.

 You can easily apply styles to work in conjunction with this menu, by selecting the added aria attributes.
 For example, here are a couple of the most common uses.

 ```css
 .submenu {